 Avoid close contact.
 Don’t go to your doctor’s rooms.
 So what are your options?
 Globally, people have been slow to take up consulting doctor using digital and social platforms.
 But, with COVID-19 now in 100s of countries, the number of people spending time with doctors through screens is increasing just as fast.

-The number of COVID-19 infections have exceeded 100 000 and are increasing daily.
+By the beginning of April, the number of COVID-19 infections had exceeded a million and the number increases daily.
 So are the number of people using telemedicine technology.
 With good reason.

 Using your computer or smartphone to see a medical professional is not new.
 Virtual consultations and treatment have been available in most healthcare systems and through medical schemes, including Discovery Health Medical Scheme, for some years.
 But, given the traditional preference for face-to-face consultations between doctor and patient, virtual consultations and remote care were mainly for the future, for tech-savvy generations.

 This view is changing fast as the world responds to COVID-19.
 Dr Peter Antall, the chief medical officer for AmWell, was quoted saying “telehealth is being rediscovered” as health systems are racing to adapt and even develop virtual services that can serve as their front line for patients.
 (Doctors and patients turn to telemedicine in the coronavirus outbreak).

 Virtual care is the first line of defence